What Is Darolutamide?

 What To Avoid While Taking Nubeqa?

 While on Nubeqa therapy, you must follow some precautions.
 Always tell your physician about any medications you are already taking.
-Do not take any drug or medicine (even herbals or over-the-counter medications) without prior consent from your physician or pharmacist as they may have significant interactions with Nubeqa.
-Avoid any kind of immunization or vaccination without prior consent from your physician.
+Do not take any drug or medicine (even herbals or over-the-counter medications) without prior consent from your physician or pharmacist, as they may have significant interactions with Nubeqa.
+Tell your provider about any planned vaccines.
+Your oncology team can advise what is appropriate based on your overall treatment plan.

 Pregnancy and Nubeqa